tarunnewton/Deep-Scalable-Recommender-Systems-AWS/Sagemaker/README.md

 Amazon SageMaker includes three modules: Build, Train, and Deploy.
 The Build module provides a hosted environment to work with your data, experiment with algorithms, and visualize your output.
 The Train module allows for one-click model training and tuning at high-scale and low cost.
 The Deploy module provides a managed environment for you to easily host and test models for inference securely and with low latency.

+## Factorization Machines

+Factorization Machines (FM) are a supervised machine learning technique introduced in 2010.
+FM get their name from their ability to reduce problem dimensionality thanks to matrix factorization.

+Factorization machines can be used for classification or regression and are much more computationally efficient on large sparse data sets than traditional algorithms like linear regression.
+This property is why FM are widely used for recommendation.
+User count and item count are typically very large although the actual number of recommendations is very small (users don’t rate all available items!).

+Here’s a simple example: Where a sparse rating matrix (dimension 4×4) is factored into a dense user matrix (dimension 4×2) and a dense item matrix (2×4).
+As you can see, the number of factors (2) is smaller than the number of columns of the rating matrix (4).
+In addition, this multiplication also lets us fill all blank values in the rating matrix, which we can then use to recommend new items to any user.

 ## References
 1. https://aws.amazon.com/sagemaker/features/
 2. https://aws.amazon.com/blogs/machine-learning/build-a-movie-recommender-with-factorization-machines-on-amazon-sagemaker/